lucid2713/works/_posts/2020-10-06-data-cleansing-workshop.md

 title: Data Cleansing Day
 ---

-Workshop for cleaning up digital data to reduce digital carbon footprint, 2020-2021
+Workshop and a guide book for cleaning up digital data to reduce digital carbon footprint, 2020-2021

 ***